 A Microsoft United Nations General Assembly Side Event with UNDP, UNICEF, World Bank and others…

 Microsoft hosted a UN General Assembly side event called Leading Social Impact through innovation and Partnership at the Microsoft Technology Centre, 11 Times Square on Wednesday 25 September from 6:00-9:00 pm.
-Anish, Paolo, Lyle, Ender, Philippe, Tom, Barto, Lei Ming, Bill and Maria from ICC attended the evening meeting with Microsoft and other colleagues from UNDP and UNICEF.
+Anish, Paolo, Lyle, Ender, Philippe, Tom, Barto, Lei Ming, Bill and Maria from UNICC attended the evening meeting with Microsoft and other colleagues from UNDP and UNICEF.

 The key question of the evening was: How can we harness the power of technology to empower a sustainable future and enable the achievement of the SDGs?